So what, you ask, is wrong with horseracing? Well, there’s this:

 By law, racehorses are literal chattel – pieces of property to be bought, sold, traded, and dumped whenever and however their people decide.
 To make matters worse, they are not even afforded the protections, woefully inadequate as most are, of animal-cruelty statutes, meaning an owner or trainer can run his horse into the ground – yes, even to death – with virtual impunity.
 What’s more, the average racehorse will change hands multiple times over the course of his so-called career, adding anxiety and stress to an already anxious, stressful existence.
 This near-constant shuffling among trainers, grooms, vets, barns, tracks, and states is a primary reason why almost all active racehorses suffer from chronic ulcers.

-But the on-track deaths tell but a part of the story.
-Each year, hundreds more die back in their stalls from things like colic, a painful, terrifying abdominal affliction; laminitis, excruciating inflammation in the feet; infections; neurological disorders; the proverbial “barn accidents”; or, as we often see in the FOIA documents, are simply “found dead in the morning.”
-These are still very-much-active racehorses, in between races, and again, most of them mere adolescents.
+Death at the track also comes back in the stalls with things like colic, a painful, terrifying abdominal affliction; laminitis, excruciating inflammation in the feet; respiratory infections; neurological disorders; parasitic infestations; or, as we often see in the FOIA documents, they’re simply “found dead in the morning.”

-The prevailing wisdom, backed by two independent studies, is that most – some 10,000-15,000 annually – spent or simply no-longer-wanted racehorses are mercilessly bled-out and butchered at “career’s” end.
+The prevailing wisdom, backed by two independent studies and industry admissions, is that most – some 10,000-15,000 annually – spent or simply no-longer-wanted racehorses are brutally bled-out and butchered at “career’s” end.